 Baja Bay

 Blue, balmy water.
 A giant curved window.
-Green sea turtles, spotted eagle rays, hammerhead sharks.
+Green sea turtles, nurse sharks, and spotted eagle rays.
 The 280,000-gallon Baja Bay is a microcosm of the warm ocean near Baja California.
 Be mesmerized.

 Swim into Baja